Guide

 Should I Buy a Condo or Rent?

-Framework for deciding based on timeline, costs, and lifestyle.
+Framework for deciding based on timeline, all-in monthly cost with HOA, and condo-specific risks—not list price alone.

 The right answer blends math and life plans.
 High HOA, special assessment risk, or a short stay can tilt toward renting even when prices feel compelling.

-Start with monthly all-in cost, then factor transaction costs and how long you will stay.
+Start with monthly all-in cost including HOA, then factor transaction costs and how long you will stay.

 Condo ownership is a bundle of costs and responsibilities